 Cumulatively, this was an attractive cast of characters!
 But what would it be like if they took it a step further and made the entire cast simply eye candy?

-Well, there’s that whole “kids’ show” thing, so we can’t have the hot actors conversation without coming across like a bunch of Lurkers, so we’ll put that on the back burner for a second.
+Well, there’s that whole “kids’ show” thing, so we can’t have the hot actors conversation without coming across like a bunch of weirdos, so we’ll put that on the back burner for a second.
 Besides, Japan already ruined the “sexy rangers” premise with the 2011 Sexy Rangers film.
-What could have been an excellent opportunity for something ranging from titillation to full-blown fetish, Sexy Rangers was embarrassingly cheap, poorly acted, with nearly zero action and boob shots that couldn’t have excited someone over the age of twelve.
-Like seriously, no one even went down on each other.
-Not even a single boob-bump.
+What could have been an excellent opportunity for something ranging from titillation to full-blown fetish, Sexy Rangers was embarrassingly cheap, poorly acted, with nearly zero fighting action.
+There was seriously nothing here.
+No boobie grabbing.
+(Hey, my fantasy, not yours.)
+And hell, not even quick and easy tingles.

 More specifically, they function to pilot a zord that will ultimately form into the Megazord.
 That’s the reason we’re all at the party, right?